suhasmaddali/Washington-Bike-Demand-Prediction/README.md

 ## Data Science and Machine Learning

 With the help of __machine learning__ and __deep learning__, this problem could be addressed and this would ensure that the demand for the bikes are known beforehand and thus, the companies could ensure that there are __adequate bikes__ present in different locations.

+## Metrics

+Since this is a regression problem, we consider metrics that take into account continuous output variables and give their estimates based on the difference between the actual output and predicted output.
+Below are some metrics that are used for this prediction.

 ## Exploratory Data Analysis (EDA)